Plasmacytoma: Classification

 Plasmacytoma is a tumor of plasma cells.
 The cells are identical to those seen in multiple myeloma, but they form discrete masses of cells in the skeleton (solitary plasmacytoma of bone; SPB) or in soft tissues (extramedullary plasmacytoma; EP).
 They do not present with systemic disease, which would classify them as another systemic plasma cell disorder.

 The International Myeloma Working Group (IMWG) has published criteria for the diagnosis of plasmacytomas.
 They recognise three distinct entities: SPB, extramedullary plasmacytoma and multiple solitary plasmacytomas (+/- recurrent).
 The proposed criteria for SPB is the presence of a single bone lesion, normal bone marrow (less than 5% plasma cells), small or no paraprotein, no related organ involvement/damage and a normal skeletal survey (other than the single bone lesion).
 The criteria for extramedullary plasmacytoma are the same but the tumor is located in soft tissue.
 No bone lesions should be present.
 Criteria for multiple solitary plasmacytomas (+/- recurrent) are the same except either multiple solitary bone or soft tissue lesions must be present.
 They may occur as multiple primary tumors or as a recurrence from a previous plasmacytoma.

+According to the World Health Organization (WHO) update, SPB is further divided into two subtypes:

+SPB with minimal bone marrow involvement: Defined as having less than 10% clonal marrow cells, this type has a 20–60% progression rate to Multiple Myeloma (MM) within three years.

+SPB with no bone marrow involvement: Lacks clonal marrow cells and has a lower progression rate of 10% in three years.